 Merrill Lynch went on to run this ad nationally for years after that.
 The total number of responses exceeded three million.
 The returns generated millions of prospective customers, and many see it as the ad that built their business.

 It is also true that many do not like advertising.
 However, in this example, Merrill Lynch received hundreds of long letters saying things like.
 "God bless Merrill Lynch - I've wanted to know this my whole life."

 When Louis Engel wrote this ad, it was because he knew little about the stock and bond business.
 His next line of thinking was I wonder if others would also be interested in understanding more about this industry?

 The cost of running ads through traditional media rising dramatically.
-Typically companies with the deepest media budgets have been able to outperform their competitors.
+Typically companies with the deepest media budgets can outperform their competitors.

 Companies have even gambled their entire future on a 30-second super bowl ad.

-Although a brand should never assume that consumers understand their industry, company, product or service.
+Although a brand should never assume that consumers understand their industry, company, or service!
 Or for that matter, they would not care too.

 Both can work very well.

 As an example of long-form content, the Dollar Shave Club (this has now been watched 26m times) started a brand and created a market with a $5k YouTube video that ran for 1.34 minutes.
 Goldieblox launched a worldwide brand with a 3.38 minute video on Kickstarter.

 Dollar Shave Club went on to utilise social and digital media advertising to propel their brand to such an extent that they become a competitor to P&G.